sakbhav/Console-Website/cv.md

 * Maintained and supported market data capture and normalization pipeline across multiple colocations.
-* Wrote ansible playbooks to automate deployment and monitoring of market data feed handlers.
+* Wrote Ansible playbooks to automate deployment and monitoring of market data feed handlers.
 * Created scripts for auditing and reporting data availability/SLA.
-* Deployed netbox and ansible for inventory management and automation.
+* Deployed NetBox and Ansible for inventory management and automation.
+* Created dashboard for reporting server and PDU power utilization.
-* Benchmarked and optimised feed handler and OS configs.
+* Benchmarked and optimized feed handler and OS configurations.

 #### ConnXAI | Remote
 *Technical Architect | Aug 2022 - Dec 2022*

-* Deployed Netbox and modeled fields for client Thermofisher Scientific.
+* Deployed NetBox and modeled fields for client Thermo Fisher Scientific.
-* Created ETL scripts to query and populate data to Netbox.
+* Created ETL scripts to query and populate data to NetBox.

 #### A.P.T.
 Portfolio Pvt.
 Ltd. | New Delhi, India
 *Senior DevOps Engineer | Mar 2018 - Aug 2022*

-* Designed, deployed and maintained multiple enterprise applications like Jira, Bitbucket, Mail Server (postfix), Web Server (apache), mysql etc.
+* Designed, deployed and maintained multiple enterprise applications like Jira, Bitbucket, Mail Server (postfix), Web Server (apache), MySQL etc.
-* Automated and streamlined System Administration using python/bash.
+* Automated and streamlined System Administration using python and bash.
 * Managed instances, services, VPCs and Security Groups on AWS Cloud.
 * Deployed Nagios monitoring system and wrote custom checks.
-* Designed and developed processes for organisation-wide adoption of configuration management system (ansible) and container solutions (systemd-nspawn).
+* Designed and developed processes for organisation-wide adoption of configuration management system (Ansible) and container solutions (systemd-nspawn).
-* Deployed inventory management system (netbox) and integrated it with ansible.
+* Deployed inventory management system (NetBox) and integrated it with Ansible.
-* Maintained SAN and NAS storages and optimised servers for optimal throughput.
+* Maintained SAN and NAS storages and tuned servers for optimal throughput.

 #### D. E. Shaw India Pvt.
 Ltd. | Hyderabad, India
 *Member Technical | Mar 2016 - Mar 2018*

-* Being a part of systems team, supported D E Shaw infrastructure consisting of RHEL, Microsoft and various proprietary applications.
+* Being a part of systems team, supported D. E. Shaw infrastructure consisting of RHEL, Microsoft and various proprietary applications.
-* Worked on multiple automation projects to automate the repetitive tasks in python and powershell.
+* Worked on multiple automation projects to automate the repetitive tasks in python and PowerShell.
 * Managed Active Directory for user management and access control.
 * Created new alerts using python for a proprietary monitoring system.
 * Responsible for troubleshooting a variety of user issues and alerts.